-On the other hand, if you are living in an apartment and want to paint or remodel, you are required to get the manager’s approval, and they may say no. If you’re living in a condo, you can do pretty much whatever you want as long as you get permission from the condo association, who will most likely welcome any work that improves the condition of a unit.
+On the other hand, if you are living in an apartment and want to paint or remodel, you are required to get the manager’s approval, and they may say no. If you’re living in a condo, you can do pretty much whatever you want as long as you get permission from the condo association, which will most likely welcome any work that improves the condition of a unit.

 If you live in an apartment, you may need renters insurance.
 If you live in a condo and you own it and finance it, you will have to purchase homeowners’ insurance.
 Depending on where you live, insurance may be extremely expensive or quite cheap.
 States that routinely deal with earthquakes or hurricanes are usually going to charge higher insurance rates than states without frequent natural disasters.

 If you own a condo and rent it out, you should require your tenant to get renters’ insurance.
-You will also need liability insurance, which is different than homeowners or renters insurance.
+You will also need liability insurance, which is different than homeowner’s or renter’s insurance.
 Your agent might offer building collapse or sewer backup insurance as well.
 Evaluate how much these extras cost to see if it’s worth it to get the insurance or go without.

-Generally Speaking, Are Condo’s Nicer Than Apartments?
+Generally Speaking, Are Condos Nicer Than Apartments?

 Again, the answer is: it depends.
 You get what you pay for, so generally, the more you spend on rent or mortgage, the nicer the place.
 But remember, apartments are usually a lot easier to walk away from than a condo.
-An expensive apartment in a downtown area may have great amenities while a low priced condo may not even have covered parking or a pool.
+An expensive apartment in a downtown area may have great amenities, while a low-priced condo may not even have covered parking or a pool.

 While landlords can only get away with charging so much for rent, the condo association can pass assessments endlessly like a city tax authority.
 This means if a landlord tries to raise the rent to pay for an appraisal for new road work in front of the apartment building, you can give notice and move out.
-Even if your in the middle of a lease, you generally can get away without too much hassle.
+Even if you’re in the middle of a lease, you generally can get away without too much hassle.

 A condo association, however, can pass assessments for something like sewer replacement, and you’re stuck with it.

 To make matters worse, if you don’t pay the special condo assessment, the association can foreclose on you.
-Remember, the realtor and building inspector can only tell you about the condo condition at the time of purchase.
+Remember, the realtor and building inspector can only tell you about the condo’s condition at the time of purchase.
 Anything that happens or you discover afterward is your problem unless you can prove negligence on someone’s part.

 What Are The Disadvantages Of Buying A Condo?